 Franschhoek South Africa Travel Guide

 French Huguenots brought sophisticated cooking techniques and a love for good food and wine.
-Their traditions merged with local ingredients and practices of other Cape cultures.
+Their traditions merged using ingredients from the area and practices of other Cape cultures.

-Local artisanal cheeses, olives, and freshly baked breads feature prominently.
+Local artisanal cheeses, olives, and freshly baked breads are a major feature.

 Venison (like springbok or kudu) and seafood (sourced from the nearby coast) are common.